Read the English version >>> Click here

 Please help us by participating in this questionnaire. >> Click

-4. Security - Thailand has a relatively low crime rate compared to some neighboring countries.
-Thailand currently has the 3rd highest safety index and rank 7th in crime rate among the 11 Southeast Asian countries (www.numbeo.com).
+[4] Safety – Thailand has a relatively low crime rate compared to its neighbors, with a safety index ranking third and a crime rate ranking seventh among 11 Southeast Asian countries.

 Are you interested in having your safe haven in Thailand?
 Please help us learn more about your interest by responding to the following questionnaires.
 We gladly appreciate your time and response.